tlxhlll/Multi-Domain-Object-Re-Identification-based-on-Transformer/README.md

 # Multi-Domain-Object-Re-Identification-based-on-Transformer

+## Introduction

-My undergraduate thesis in Zhejiang University
+This repo is my undergraduate thesis in Zhejiang University.

+## Training

+I trained models on 4 A-100

+## Result